 In excepting “qualified education loans” from discharge, BAPCPA cross-referenced the Internal Revenue Code at 26 USC 221(d)(a), which concerns deduction for interest on education loans.
 Section 221(d)(a) states that interest on education loans can only be deducted from income if the loan was “incurred solely to pay qualified higher-education expenses.”

-Those “qualified higher education expenses” are themselves defined in the Higher Education Act of 1965, which is codified at 20 USC 108711 as “cost of attendance”.
-In turn, the cost of attendance is set by the college and generally includes tuition and fees, room and board, transportation and travel expenses.
+Those “qualified higher education expenses” are themselves defined in the Higher Education Act of 1965, which is codified at 20 USC 1087ll as “cost of attendance."
+In turn, the cost of attendance is set by the college and generally includes tuition and fees, room and board, transportation, and travel expenses.

 Some private lenders limit the amount of additional lending to the difference between government loans and the cost of attendance.
 Other lenders, however, will agree to lend a student tens of thousands of dollars beyond the cost of attendance.
 Many promissory notes will contain a clause requiring the borrower to acknowledge that the proceeds will only be used for qualified educational expenses regardless of the amount of the loan.

 Furthermore, any type of lending could be considered a student loan according to these statutes, including credit card debt, home equity lending, and ordinary personal loans.
-The Code of Federal Regulations at 26 CFR 1.221-1, however, specifically clarifies that mixed-use loans are not eligible for an interest deduction under the Internal Revenue Code.
-Consequently, mixed-use loans should be dischargeable.
-At the least, the amount in excess of the cost of attendance is dischargeable.
+The Code of Federal Regulations at 26 CFR 1.221-1, however, specifically clarifies that mixed-use loans are not eligible for an interest deduction under the Internal Revenue Code as they are not qualified education loans.
+Consequently, these loans should be dischargeable.
+At the least, the amount in excess of the cost of attendance should be dischargeable.

 To learn more about this exception to the BAPCPA private student loan discharge provision, read the FinAid.org paper, Limitations on Exception to Discharge of Private Student Loans.